 McKay: I don't know.
 I lost count.

-- Faith is a firm believer in redemption by death, particularly in Angel.
-It comes to a head in "Orpheus" where its revealed she was a little too willing to go along with Wesley's dangerous plan.
+- Buffy the Vampire Slayer Faith is a firm believer in redemption by death, particularly in Angel.
+It comes to a head in "Orpheus" where it's revealed she was a little too willing to go along with Wesley's dangerous plan.

 - Kryten of Red Dwarf is practically made of this trope.
 Whenever danger threatens he offers to kill himself and save the crew, this being the only logical solution.
 (Such as suggesting he be loaded into the reverse-thrust tubes so that his body be used as decoy fodder for a pursuing spacecraft.)
 Rimmer will then agree immediately.

 Lister: Sit down, Kryten!
 I'm not doing me own smeggin' laundry...

 - Stefan from The Vampire Diaries fits this trope.
 He constantly offers himself up to be sacrificed in the place of others or puts himself in the most dangerous situations in order to protect others from getting hurt or killed.